Vecchia approximations of Gaussian-process predictions: Specific methods and their properties

-For the latent NNGP model underlying LF-ind and LF-full, \citet{Datta2016} proposed a sequential Gibbs sampler that samples every element of $\by$ from its full-conditional distribution, but this approach was dismissed by \citet{Finley2017} due to its convergence issues. \citet{Finley2017} instead proposed to sample $\by_o$ jointly, and then to sample $\by_p$ conditional on $\by_o$.
-This avoids numerical nonzeros similarly to our block-form $\bV$ in \eqref{eq:Vlf}, but it still requires the expensive factorization of $\bW$, and it can result in additional sampling error.
+For the latent NNGP model underlying LF-ind and LF-full, \citet{Datta2016} proposed a sequential Gibbs sampler that samples every element of $\by$ from its full-conditional distribution.
+As this approach can lead to non-convergence issues, \citet{Finley2017} instead proposed to sample $\by_o$ jointly, and then to sample $\by_p$ conditional on $\by_o$.
+This avoids numerical nonzero entries similarly to our block-form $\bV$ in \eqref{eq:Vlf}, but it still requires the expensive factorization of $\bW$, and it can result in additional sampling error.